daleroberts/hdstats/README.md

 If you are using this algorithm in your research or products, please cite:

-Roberts, D., Dunn, B., & Mueller, N. (2018, July).
+*Roberts, D., Dunn, B., & Mueller, N. (2018).
 Open data cube products using high-dimensional statistics of time series.
-In IGARSS 2018-2018 IEEE International Geoscience and Remote Sensing Symposium (pp. 8647-8650).
-IEEE.
+In IGARSS 2018-2018 IEEE International Geoscience and Remote Sensing Symposium (pp. 8647-8650).*

 #### Feature generation for spatial-temporal time series stacks.